hikeventures/hikeventures.github.io/shop/index.markdown

 ---

 Here is a selection of our favorite camping and blogging gear.

-We keep this list update so make sure to check back regularly.
+---

 <h3>Camping Gear</h3>
 <div id="partners_table" class="row">